code-kern-ai/bricks/CONTRIBUTING.md

 ## Quality assurance
 We want to make sure that things work nicely and that the modules are of high quality.
 Therefore, when we will review your submission, we'll do blackbox tests and will check the above criteria.
 Again, this is about collaboration, so please don't worry about this too much.
 We'll help you with this!

+## What happens next?
+We have a content management system up and running, in which we enter newly registered endpoints.
+As soon as your endpoint is merged into the `main` branch, we'll add it to the CMS.
+This triggers a task for our dev rel team, so it usually doesn't take too long.
+You can then find it in our online library :)